Ryerson-paid Basic Life Insurance is an automatic benefit for all post-doctoral fellows with benefits.

 No, your spouse and your children are not eligible for life insurance coverage.

-There are no faculty-paid premiums.
+There are no employee-paid premiums.
 Ryerson pays for your basic life insurance coverage.

 The premium that Ryerson pays for your coverage is considered a taxable benefit for income tax purposes.
 The value of this benefit will appear on your T4 slip.